Giorgio Gusmini

 Giorgio Gusmini (9 December 1855 – 24 August 1921) was a Cardinal of the Roman Catholic Church who served as Archbishop of Bologna.

 Biography

-Giorgio Gusmini was born in Gazzaniga, Italy as the son of Santo Gusmini and Maddalena Cagnoni.
+Giorgio Gusmini was born in Gazzaniga, Italy, as the son of Santo Gusmini and Maddalena Cagnoni.
 His father died when Giorgio was only five years old.
-He was educated at the local diocesan Seminary of Bergamo, from 1869 until 1875, when he was sent to Rome to study at the Pontifical Roman Athenaeum S. Apollinare Rome.
-On 7 July 1878 he obtained a doctorate in theology.
+He was educated at the local diocesan Seminary of Bergamo, from 1869 until 1875, when he was sent to Rome to study at the Pontifical Roman Athenaeum S. Apollinare.
+On 7 July 1878, he obtained a doctorate in theology.

 Priesthood

 He was ordained to the priesthood on 8 September 1878.
 He served as the Professor of letters and philosophy at the Seminary of Bergamo from 1882 until 1888.
 He was transferred to serve as the Professor of letters, philosophy and history at Collegio San Alessandro, Bergamo, where he stayed until 1890.
 He also worked in pastoral care in the diocese of Bergamo from 1878 to 1880.
 He was one of the founders of Società Cattolica Universitaria, now F.U.C.I.
 He returned to pastoral work in Bergamo from 1888 to 1910.
 He served as Archpriest and vicar forane in Clusone in 1902.
 He was created Privy chamberlain supra numerum on 16 December 1901 and was reappointed on 20 October 1903.